ayushtech1/ayushtech1.github.io/README.md

  I want to become an innovator and help people by my innovations in future and I have made two devices named- smart glasses and smart shoes for blind people who can't see and this is also known as third eye for the blind.

- This is the link of my website-
+ This is the official link of my website-

 https://ayushtech1.github.io/myweb/